+A student at East Stroudsburg University must earn a minimum grade point average of 2.00 in order to graduate (individual departments may, however, stipulate higher graduation requirements), complete the general education requirements and competencies requirements.
 A student's graduation application initiates his/her graduation clearance process.
-As designated by the Registrar, the Graduation Services team begins working with the student's department and college to review and finalize the degree requirements.
+As designated by the Registrar, the Graduation

+Services team begins working with the student's department and college to review and finalize the degree requirements.

-Priority processing deadline dates for applying for graduation are December 2 for Fall 2022, December 16 for Winter 2023, February 6 for Spring 2023 and Summer 2023 degree conferral.
+Priority processing deadline dates for applying for graduation are September 20 for Fall 2021 and Winter 2021 degree conferral, February 7 for Spring 2022 degree conferral and Summer 2022 degree conferral.
 The university holds commencement exercises at the end of the spring semester.
 Students graduating in the Fall, Winter and Summer terms may participate in the Spring commencement ceremony.